amitks1494/stopandthink/_posts/2020-07-15-delhi-education-revolution.md

 There is a need to move from rote learning to conceptual understanding, as only scoring good marks is not sufficient, learning should preside over craving for marks.

 Similar models can also be applied in the whole of India with need based modifications.

-Change is a continuous process.
-Positive change should keep going on in future.

 Over the years, there have been improvements in the pass percentage of XIIth class students -- in 2016 - 85.9%, 2017 - 88.2%, 2018 - 90.6 %, 2019 - 94.24% and in 2020: 98% students passed in Delhi government schools, as per reports by government.